What is palmoplantar pustulosis?

 Acitretin tablets, derived from Vitamin A, can control palmoplantar pustulosis in the majority of users.
 They have a number of potentially serious side effects so are only suitable for significantly disabled patients.
 A newer retinoid, alitretinoin, may also be effective.

-Ultraviolet radiation, especially in combination with psoralens taken as tablets or applied topically (bathwater PUVA), can be effective (PUVA), particularly in combination with acitretin (Re-PUVA).
-Careful medical supervision is necessary to avoid burning.
+Narrowband UVB and photochemotherapy (the combination of exposure to ultraviolet radiation (UV-A) with psoralens taken as tablets or applied topically—bathwater PUVA—can be very effective.
+Careful supervision is necessary to avoid burning.

 A variety of other medications can help some subjects including: